 In 2074, when the mob wants to get rid of someone, the target is sent into the past, where a hired gun awaits - someone like Joe - who one day learns the mob wants to 'close the loop' by sending back Joe's future self for assassination.

 Time travel has not yet been invented.
 But thirty years from now, it will have been.
-It will be instantly outlawed, used only in secret by only the largest criminal organizations.
+It will be instantly outlawed, used only in secret by the largest criminal organizations.
 It's nearly impossible to dispose of a body in the future...
 I'm told.
 Tagging techniques, whatnot.
-So when these criminal organizations in the future need someone gone, they use specialized assassins in our present called "Loopers."
-And so, my employers in the future nab the target, they zap them back to...
+So when these criminal organizations in the future need someone gone, they use specialized assassins in our present called "loopers."
+And so, my employers in the future nab the target, they zap him back to me, ...

 See more »

 4 of 5 people found this review helpful.